Ukraine ceasefire reports welcomed but little sign of Russian aggression abating

 He said that while the ceasefire announced on Saturday morning was welcome, “Putin’s aggression shows little signs of abating”.

-It comes as British nationals in Russia were told to leave the country if they do not need to be there.
+It comes as British nationals in Russia were told to leave the country if they do not need to be there, while Russia’s flagship airline Aeroflot announced it will halt all international flights – except to Minsk, Belarus – from March 8 at midnight Moscow time.

 An update to the Foreign Office travel advice on Saturday said: “If your presence in Russia is not essential, we strongly advise that you consider leaving by remaining commercial routes.”